FreshOats/MechaCar_Statistical_Analysis/README.md

 2. can accelerate faster and thus have a shorter quarter mile time, and
 3. often have higher maintenance costs.

-#### Safety Rating \~ Lxuxry Vehicle Price
+#### Safety Rating \~ Vehicle Price

-1. The Null hypothesis in this case is that the safety rating is no different in cars at or above \$55,000 (the cost of an standard-level luxury vehicle) than vehicles under that price point.
+1. The Null hypothesis in this case is that there is no correlation between the safety rating of the vehicle and the vehicle's price.
-    The alternative hypothesis specifies that there is a difference in safety rating between cars at or above \$55,000 compared to those under that price.
-To make this comparison, a two-sample t-test could be used to see if there is a significant difference between the two populations.
-Alternatively, if the price points were grouped in
-    \$20,000 bins, an Chi-Squared test could be used to compare the price categories with the frequencies of ratings from the safety categories.
+    The alternative hypothesis specifies that there is a correlation with the safety rating to the vehicle's price.
+To make this comparison, an ANOVA analysis can be used.
+Since the safety rating is scaled data, it would be considered either interval or ordinal, but not continuous.
+In this test, the price would be considered the dependent variable, and the safety rating would be considered independent.
+Therefore, this analysis is looking at whether the additional safety features that provided the safety score have potentially impacted the price of the vehicle.

 #### Quarter mile time \~ Price